EngineHub/WorldEditDocs/source/install.rst

 NeoForge Single-Player
 ~~~~~~~~~~~~~~~~~~~

 First, you'll have to install NeoForge.
 There are many third-party launchers designed to easily install modpacks.
 If you're using one of those, you can add WorldEdit as a mod through the launcher interface.
 Otherwise, NeoForge will install a profile available through the official Minecraft Launcher.
-After installing NeoForge one way or the other, `download WorldEdit from the CurseForge site <https://www.curseforge.com/minecraft/mc-mods/worldedit/files>`_.
-Make sure you get the right WorldEdit download for your Minecraft version and platform (Fabric builds are also there - make sure you grab the right one).
+After installing NeoForge one way or the other, `download WorldEdit from Modrinth <https://modrinth.com/plugin/worldedit/versions?l=neoforge>`_.
+Make sure you get the right WorldEdit download for your Minecraft version and platform.

 1. If you've installed NeoForge as a profile in the official Minecraft launcher, follow `Mojang's instructions <https://help.minecraft.net/hc/en-us/articles/360035131551-Where-are-Minecraft-files-stored->`_ for finding where your ".minecraft" folder is.
 If you're using a third-party launcher, this might be in a different location (consult the launcher's docs).
 2. Create a "mods" folder inside the ".minecraft" folder if it doesn't yet exist (it should be created if you've run NeoForge once already).